olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 1. ***Setup***
       * Start with a quantum state, usually in the form of |ψ⟩, that is an eigenstate of a unitary operator **U**.
           * An aside: An "eigenstate" (or "eigenvector") is a type of quantum state that represents a specific result of measuring a physical quantity (like energy, or spin, or momentum).
 The possible result itself that can be measured is known as an "eigenvalue".
 For example, if I'm measuring the energy (`E`), maybe some of the values I could measure are `E_1`,`E_2`, `E_3`, etc. (those are the possible "eigenvalues" or outcomes of my system).
 If my quantum state (|ψ⟩) is an eigsenstate representing `E_1`, for example, then that means when I go and measure the energy then I will expect to measure the `E_1` value with 100% certainty.
-          * It is essential to begin this way, so that the phase accumulation in step 4 is predictable and the final measurement in step 6 is efficient.
+          * In QPE, it is essential to begin this way, so that the phase accumulation in step 4 is predictable and the final measurement in step 6 is efficient.
           * Additionally, using a unitary operator is necessary to preserve information about our state.
 See the section on "Gates" in [`Python_QML_Basics`](../Python_QML_Basics) for more information.
       * The function looks like this **U**|ψ⟩ = e<sup>2πiθ</sup>|ψ⟩, where e<sup>2πiθ</sup> is the eigenvalue of |ψ⟩, **i** represents the imaginary component of the complex amplitude, and **θ** is the phase we want to estimate.
 2. ***Quantum Registers***: Prepare two quantum registers (i.e., sets of qubits):